-Feisty T-Mobile creates responses to AT&T attack adAlex Wagner - Deputy Managing Editor, News Desk
+Feisty T-Mobile creates responses to AT&T attack adAlex Wagner - Editorial Director of News and Content

 There's been a bit of a quarrel growing between AT&T and T-Mobile in recent months that all started in January when T-Mobile CEO John Legere called AT&T's network in New York City "crap."
 AT&T responded last week with a full-page newspaper ad that said that the "truth about T-Mobile's network" is that it has more dropped and failed calls as AT&T's, as well as slower download speeds.